myclabs/ACL/README.md

 ### ResourceGraphTraverser

-The `` is an object you write that must return the parent and sub-resources of a resource.
+The `ResourceGraphTraverser` is an object you write that must return the parent and sub-resources of a resource.

 As explained, it must return **all** the sub/parent resources, which avoids MyCLabs\ACL recursively looking for sub/parent resources.